M-Ahtisham/StarX/README.md

 Here we will argues about right questions to be asked to the chatbot

 # Work done
-It must describe, who has implemented which request.
+It must describe, who has implemented which request and at  which time